SneakyTurtle158/TryHackMe_Writeups/Olympus/Readme.md

   <img src="https://github.com/SneakyTurtle158/TryHackMe_Writeups/blob/pictures/olympus_pics/12.png">
 </p>

 Ok so we have access to a chat app and it looks like there is some good info in there.
-This brings me back to the gobusting I did on the chat.olympu.thm domain earlier when I couldn't figure out how to login (which I thought was useless at the time.)
+This brings me back to the gobusting I did on the chat.olympus.thm domain earlier when I couldn't figure out how to login (which I thought was useless at the time.)
 Turns out I found a directory that I had access to, but provided an empty page (/uploads).
 However, it looks like the chat is telling us that the file names get changed when they are uploaded...

 So first thing's first, let's get a php shell uploaded so that we can try to find it and get a reverse shell.
-I use the pentestmonkey LINK reverse shell (make sure you change the IP address) and then I uploaded it to the chat:
+I use the [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) reverse shell (make sure you change the IP address and port) and then I uploaded it to the chat:
 <p align="center">
   <img src="https://github.com/SneakyTurtle158/TryHackMe_Writeups/blob/pictures/olympus_pics/13.png">
 </p>